NAVAL ORDNANCE AND GUNNERY VOLUME 2, FIRE CONTROL

 solutions in main-battery systems assume the point of fall to be in the horizontal plane, the elevation of the target above

 sea level must be compensated for in the fire control solution.
+Figure 22B1 illustrates the errors resulting when the

 range of a land target is taken from a chart and the targets elevation is not considered.
 When dual-purpose guns are